domi413/DigCod_python_scripts/README.md

 ### Alternatively:

-1. Open Chrome (it's required to use Chrome for this method).
+1. Open Chrome (it's required to use Chrome for this method).*1
 2. Navigate to [TI-Nspire Navigator](https://nspireconnect.ti.com/nsc/).
 3. Choose the option to transfer files.

+*1 -> This method doesn't work on linux, so there is no option to load the files from a linux desktop.
+(Maybe with a VM?)

 ## Running Scripts